As an Amazon Associate we earn from qualifying purchases.

-I remember one Valentine’s day my wife and I were making these beautiful 3 inch thick bone in ribeyes and sadly the bag broke.
-When you sous vide this happens to everyone, but don’t fret we have just the steps for you to to salvage your dinner.
+I remember one Valentine’s day, my wife and I were making these beautiful 3 inch thick bone-in ribeyes, and sadly the bag broke.
+When you sous vide, this can end up happening, but don’t fret!
+Based on this happening to me, I have tips for you on how to salvage your dinner.

 So, what happens if the sous vide bag leaks?
 Let’s find out!

 - What if the Sous Vide Bag Leaked?